 However, one should be cautious not to overstate the similarities between Du Bois's and Myrdal's worldviews.
 Morris (2015: 209-15) argues that despite noble intentions, Myrdal's study was marred by a "pro-Western white bias."
+According to Morey (2021: 6), Myrdal's American Dilemma "served to help leading white Anglo-Americans in the United States reconfirm their false belief in their moral superiority in the world, the cultural superiority of whiteness over Blackness, and to define the terms and speed of Black Americans' assimilation into white U.S. life."
+Morey adds that the book was commissioned, funded, and written "precisely with the idea of helping white Americans rejustify their domination over Black Americans in the United States."
 Du Bois's and Myrdal's visions are incompatible for two reasons.
 Myrdal (1944: li-lii) seemed to deny agency to Black Americans.
-This is antithetical to Du Bois's efforts to underline the crucial efforts of the former slaves in overthrowing slavery during the Civil War, the struggle for equality through the civil rights and Black Power movements, and the overall contributions of Black people to American history and culture (Du Bois [1903] 2007, 1924, 1935).
+This is antithetical to Du Bois's efforts to underline the crucial efforts of the former slaves in overthrowing slavery during the Civil War, the struggle for equality through the civil rights and Black Power movements, and the overall contributions of Black people to

+American history and culture (Du Bois [1903] 2007, 1924, 1935).
 What is more, Myrdal (1944: 928) stated that "American Negro culture is ... a distorted development, or a pathological condition, of the general American culture."
 As individuals and as a group, Black Americans would be well-advised "to become assimilated into American culture, to acquire the traits held in esteem by the dominant white Americans" (929).
 To Myrdal's defense, he also claimed that "American culture is 'highest' in the pragmatic sense that adherence to it is practical for any individual or group which is not strong enough to change it."
 Moreover, "the observation that peculiarities in the Negro community may be characterized as social pathology" should "not to be taken in a doctrinal sense" (Myrdal 1944: 929).